viterbox/software-eng-test/readme.md

 ## Requirement

-You have to code REST API's based on microservices architecture to get grocery orders and to simulate the process of payment.
+You have code a solution that be able to handle the process of a purchase on an ecommerce.
 The information flow must be the following

 1. User registration
 2. User choose order items